starzel/ftw.logo/README.rst

 Converter
 =========

-The converter holds all different scale definitions so he is able to generate the scales needed. `wand.py <http://docs.wand-py.org/en/0.4.4/>`_ is used to convert the svg source files into the different scales.
+The converter holds all the scale definitions and so is able to generate the scales needed. `wand.py <http://docs.wand-py.org/en/0.4.4/>`_ is used to convert the svg source files into the different scales.
 The converter generates a modified ``wand.py``